wzab/vextproj/README.md

 with the bitstream should be passed to the Z-Turn board (e.g. placed on the SD card, or put on the TFTP server from where the Z-Turn board donwloads it).

 After booting the Z-Turn board, please write `axil2ipb` in the console.
-The device drivwr will be loaded and the test program will be started.
+The device driver will be loaded and the test program will be started.
 You should see the contents of four IPbus-accessible registers in the console, and the LED will change colour every half second.

 If you modify the HDL design or ARM configuration, you may need to modify the device-tree sources.
 Unfortunately my scripts do not do that automatically (yet?).